Particle trapping and conveying using an optical Archimedes' screw: Results

 \subsection{Screw-velocity-matched particle motion}

 A particle trapped in the optical screw maintains its position as long as the screw is stationary.
-The trapping stiffness is estimated to be around $50$ pN/m (see Methods section).
-When the screw is rotating, the trapped particle is translated in a controlled manner, as long as it remains far enough ($1$ mm) from the focal plane of the beam ($5\%$ of the non-diffraction length of our beam), and is driven at velocities lower than $\sim 0.3$mm/s.
+The trapping stiffness is estimated to be around $50$ pN/m (see the Supplemental section below).
+When the screw is rotating, the trapped particle is translated in a controlled manner, as long as it remains far enough from the focal plane of the beam ($1$ mm away in our case), and is driven at velocities lower than $\sim 0.3$mm/sec.
 The axial movement of the particle in these cases is close to the axial phase velocity of the optical screw, defined as the screw period divided by the screw's rotation time period.
+The particle is repelled from the high-intensity regions of the rotating beam, very similarly to water or air molecules being repelled from the blades of a rotating fan.
 The small diffraction of the screw is responsible to the difference between the actual particle axial velocity to the calculated phase velocity (which is exact only for an infinitely non diffracting beam).
 Still we describe this type of movement as screw-velocity-matched.

-As a demonstration we accomplish periodic oscillatory motion of trapped particles, by repeatedly rotating the screw one way, and then the other.
-This oscillatory motion is repeated with two different rotation speeds and with different number of rotations of the screw to each side.
-The axial ($z$ direction) and one of the transverse ($y$ direction) movement of the trapped particles for these cases are given in Fig.\ref{fig:periodicalmotion}.

-The two phase velocities we used are $0.08$ mm/sec (Fig.\ref{fig:periodicalmotion}(a),(c)) and $0.04$ mm/sec (Fig.\ref{fig:periodicalmotion}(b),(d)).
-The number of screw rotations we used to each side was a single turn ($N=1$, Fig.\ref{fig:periodicalmotion}(a),(b)) and a turn and a half ($N=1.5$, Fig.\ref{fig:periodicalmotion}(c),(d)).
-In total, we have then four different movements of the screw and the trapped particle is locked and velocity matched to this movement.

-The pitch of the screw in all cases was $4.1$ mm.
-Incidentally, for the cases shown in Fig.~\ref{fig:periodicalmotion}(a),(b), two particles were trapped at the same time at two different axial locations of the screw (separated by $2$ mm).
-It can be seen that they move in tandem performing similar motion.
-From the particle trajectories, it is clear that their periodic motion is both on the longitudinal and azimuthal directions, indicating that they move along helical tracks, while being trapped in a dark region of the rotating beam.

-For the two particles moving in tandem in Fig.~\ref{fig:periodicalmotion}(a),(b), it can be seen that they undergo oscillations with different magnitudes in the transverse direction probably owing to the slow divergence of the beam along the optical axis (the particle close to the focal plane moves with a slightly smaller transverse amplitude).
-The closer the particle is to the focus, the tighter his movement in the transverse direction.